S-shah93/Project-2-JavaScript-Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 [Back to top](<#contents>)

 ## Future Features
+  * Add computer vs computer option to the game.
   * Change display of points to show case the number of Ties in each game.
   * Button to give player the choice of showing/hiding the rules to inhance user experience.
   * Add icons to 5 playable options with text displayed below.